fluid-project/jira-to-11ty/src/issues/FLUID-5356.md

     {
       "author": "Justin Obara",
       "date": "2016-03-03T08:52:01.597-0500",
-      "body": "@@Abhishek Bansal thanks for looking at this.
+      "body": "Abhishek Bansal thanks for looking at this.
 It does appear to have been fixed.\n" },
     {
       "author": "Justin Obara",